wujekbizon/wolfpad/packages/cli/README.md

 This is an interactive coding environment.
 You can write Javascript, see it executed, and write comprehensive documentation using markdown.

-1. Click any text cell (including this one) to edit it.
+1. Click any text cell to edit it.
 2. The code in each code editor is all joined together into one file.
 If you define a variable in cell #1, you can refer to it in any following cell!
 3. You can show any React component, string, number, or anything else by calling the > **show** < function.
 This is a function built into this environment.
 Call show multiple times to show multiple values
 4. Re-order or delete cells using the buttons on the top right